NCAR/MPAS-Workflow/README.md

 `submit.csh`:
 1. Source the experiment directory info from `config/auto/experiment.csh`
-2. Copy the `bin`, `config`, `include`, `scenarios`, `suites`, `test`, and `tools` directories to the experiment workflow directory for use by `Cylc` tasks and so that a record is kept of all settings
+2. Check if suite is already running; kill if it is
-3. Copy the top-level cylc suite file, then submit the suite for execution
+3. Submit the suite for execution

 Python tools (`tools/*.py`)